stevet97/ChronoTrader/README.md

-# StockNet: Predicting Google Stock Prices Using Recurrent Neural Networks
+# ChronoTrader: Predicting Google Stock Prices Using Recurrent Neural Networks

 This project demonstrates the application of a Recurrent Neural Network (RNN) to predict Google's stock prices in 2017 based on previous stock data.
 The model leverages Long Short-Term Memory (LSTM) layers to capture time dependencies within stock price data and produce a prediction.